tuxedoar/sysadmin_stuff/README.md

-# Zimbra stuff
+# Sysadmin stuff
-Various Zimbra related scripts that I occasionally write.
+Various scripts that I`ve made as a Sysadmin.